ECE 412 Fault-Tolerant Computing (Winter 2019)

 ECE210 (EE280) Introduction to Digital Logic Design and ECE342 (EE387) Probability for Electrical and Computer Engineers, or consent of the Department.

-Students will learn the need and necessity to consider fault-tolerant design in nanoelectronic circuits and systems.
+Students will learn the need, necessity and importance of fault tolerance in electronic circuits and engineering systems.

 Reliability and availability theory